ctu-mrs/mrs_computer_vision_examples/cpp/edge_detector/README.md

 ## Coding practices

 Coding practices, related to packages working with images, are described here.
-For a more detailed description of good programming practices in the context of ROS, see [https://github.com/ctu-mrs/example_ros_uav](https://github.com/ctu-mrs/example_ros_uav).
+For a more detailed description of good programming practices in the context of ROS, see the [waypoint_flier](https://github.com/ctu-mrs/mrs_core_examples/tree/master/cpp/waypoint_flier).
 Also check out our general [C++ good/bad coding practices tutorial](https://ctu-mrs.github.io/docs/introduction/c_to_cpp.html).

 ### Using `cv_bridge::toCvShare()` or `cv_bridge::toCvCopy()` for converting between `sensor_msgs::Image` and `cv::Mat`